-New York-based actor Matthew Herrick alleges in the lawsuit that an ex-partner he met on the app and began dating in 2015 created fake profiles using his photos.
+New York-based actor Matthew Herrick alleges in a lawsuit that an ex-partner he met on the app and began dating in 2015 created fake profiles using his photos.

 He claims the ex then gave Grindr users the addresses of his apartment and his workplace and invited them for sex.

-According to the court documents seen by CNN, the fake profiles have been flagged more than 100 times, resulting in only automatic replies reading “Thank you for your report.”
-Herrick says he’s also reported the situation to police several times.
+According to the court documents seen by CNN, users flagged the fake profiles more than 100 times.
+The users claim Grindr responded to the flaggings with automatic replies.
+Those replies simply stated, “Thank you for your report.”
+Herrick says he also reported the situation to police several times.

-In its terms of service, Grindr states that accounts impersonating other people or entities aren’t permitted.
+In its terms of service, Grindr claims not to permit accounts impersonating other people or entities.

 In a statement to CNN, Grindr said it’s “committed to creating a safe environment through a system of digital and human screening tools, while also encouraging users to report suspicious and threatening activities.”

-“While we are constantly improving upon this process, it is important to remember that Grindr is an open platform,” the company said.
+“We are constantly improving upon this process,” the company said.
+“It is important to remember that Grindr is an open platform.”